GDQuest/website/content/docs/guidelines/best-practices/tutorial-structure/index.md

 ## Tutorial body

-You should split the rest of your tutorial into logical sections following the outline you gave in the introduction.
+You should split the rest of your tutorial into logical sections following the outline you gave in the introduction. <!--- Link to the document covering the outline --->

-Phrase each section's heading to explain the problem you're going to solve.

-For example, don't write "PathFinder class."
-Instead, write "Coding a class to find the optimal path between 2 points."
+Avoid headings that sound like labels (_eg_: "PathFinder class").
+Instead, phrase each section's heading to explain the problem you're going to solve in the section (_eg_: "Coding a class to find the optimal path between two point").

-Inside each section, you want to detail the steps to achieve the result.
+Inside each section, detail the steps to achieve the result.

 ### Favor appending code

-When the tutorial requires editing existing code, favor appending code at the end of existing functions; avoid adding code at the start or in the middle of a function as it's hard to track for the user to track.
+- When the tutorial requires editing existing code, favor appending code at the end of existing functions; Avoid adding code at the start or in the middle of a function.
+It makes it harder for the user to track changes.

+- If there is no elegant way around adding or substituting code in the middle of a function, find a way to highlight the change to make it easily identifiable for the user. <!--- Do we want to set a method here? for example: git's +/- in front of added/removed lines? --->

-### Code comments
+### Include code comments

 Code listings should include comments that explain: